Which AI Chatbot Should You Pay For in 2026?

 What $20 Buys You: The Comparison

 The plans look similar on price and diverge on what they actually include.
-All details below were verified July 4, 2026 against OpenAI's pricing page, Google's Gemini subscriptions page, and Claude's pricing page.
+All details below were re-verified on July 27, 2026 against OpenAI's ChatGPT Plus help article, Google's Gemini subscriptions page, and Claude's pricing page.

 | ChatGPT Plus | Google AI Pro | Claude Pro | |